 The sweet nectar of Red Delicious, Golden Delicious, Gala and Honey Crisp apples and more abound at the cider mills where you can watch the cider-making process.
 Best of all, you don't have to feel guilty enjoying apple cider as it has about 87 calories per 6 oz. glass.

 Historic Pure Michigan Cider Mills

 Historic Dexter Cider Mill near Ann Arbor is the oldest continuously operating cider mill in the state.
-Today the cider mill keeps its more than 120 year old cider making tradition by using an oak rack press and blending three to five different locally grown apple varieties in every pressing.
-This mill was cited by "Hour Detroit" magazine as one of the 101 places to visit in the greater Detroit Metropolitan area.
+Today the cider mill keeps its more than 120-year old cider making tradition by using an oak rack press and blending three to five different locally grown apple varieties in every pressing.

 Uncle John's Cider Mill in St. Johns began in the early 1900's when the mill was a cattle barn.
 Today it offers the sweet scents of cider and donuts.
-In September and October explore the five-acre corn maze and straw bale maze, take a wagon ride, walk the nature trail, visit the pumpkin patch or try your hand at the fruit fling, an apple slingshot.
+In September and October explore the five-acre corn maze and straw bale maze, take a wagon ride, walk the nature trail, visit the pumpkin patch and enjoy a number of festive fall fammily events.

 North of Flint in Mt.
 Morris is Wolcott Orchards & Cider Mill.
 The apple orchard was originally planted over 100 years ago by the Wolcott family.
 Enjoy a completely natural cider product -- undiluted, unfermented, and unsweetened.
 Families can take a hayride in the orchard.
 Be sure to call ahead to order your favorite pies.